5eraaa/Databaseproject/README.md

-### Application: A platform for tracking and managing user activity with multimedia content.
+###  A platform for tracking and managing user activity with multimedia content.

 Functionality: Users can post updates, upload images/videos, comment, like, and share.